micodocious/Assignment--2-Design/README.md

 The problem with this psuedocode, is that we cannot keep push numbers into the array anymore because the variables 0 and 1 cannot be used again, but we can make the array into a "circle" and after 9 we go to 0.

 ## Based on what we know about linked lists, design a list data structure that allows us to add (insert) or remove (delete) values at a given location in the list (instead of the top of a stack or the front or back of a queue):
+### 1. What functions are we likely to need for a list to function like this?
+-	Insert a value at a given postion head = NULL; //empty list insert(2,1); //List: 2 insert(3,2); //List: 2,3
+insert(4,1); //List 4,2,3
+insert(5,2); //List 4,5,2,3

+-	delete a linked list  node at nth position
+Our list is 4,5,2,3
+delete(1); //List: 4,2,3
+Our list is 4,2,3
+delete(0); //List: 2,3
+### 2. What values will we need to know about the structure for our list to function properly?